In most cases, you need to follow these steps to get a VA home loan.

 The lending institution reviews the appraisal and all the documentation of credit, income, and assets.
 The lender then decides whether the loan should be granted.

 The lender chooses a title company, an attorney, or one of their own representatives to conduct the closing.
 This person will coordinate the date/time and the property is transferred.
-If you have any questions during the process that the lender can't answer to your satisfaction, please contact VA at your Regional Loan Center.
+If you have any questions during the process that the lender can't answer to your satisfaction, please contact VA at your Regional Loan Center by calling 1-877-827-3702, with hours of operation from 8am to 6pm EST.